maxim-pre/job-tracker-front/README.md

 });
 ```

-I would be using this for all requests to authenticated endpoints because it will automatically crab the JWT token from local storage whenever it's called.
+I would be using this for all requests to authenticated endpoints because it will automatically grab the JWT token from local storage whenever it's called.

 Next I started creating the forms which are essentially a collection of the formInput component